 Dr. Edward Wong graduated from the Canadian Memorial Chiropractic College (CMCC) and has completed a certification in Clinical Acupuncture.
 Prior to attending CMCC, Dr. Wong graduated from The University of Toronto where he obtained his Bachelor of Science (Honours), with distinction.

 Dr. Wong is a diversified practitioner specializing in spinal health, joint pain, headache management, and exercise/functional rehabilitation.
-By combining the hands-on-techniques of Chiropractic adjustments and mobilizations, soft tissue therapy and functional stretching and strengthening exercises, Dr. Wong provides individualized patient-centered care that allows patients to attain their most optimal health.
+By combining the hands-on-techniques of Chiropractic adjustments and mobilizations, soft tissue therapy and functional stretching and strengthening exercises, Dr. Wong provides individualized patient-centred care that allows patients to attain their most optimal health.
 Dr. Wong is a Certified Clinical Acupuncture and Graston Techniques provider and is trained in Myofascial Release Therapy.

 In order to provide his patients with the highest quality of care possible, Dr. Wong constantly refines his clinical skills and knowledge through continued education courses.